Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Dark Chocolate – you’ll also need 1 square of dark chocolate to garnish your finished, ready-to-serve pie.

 We’ll start with instructions for the simple graham cracker crust, move on to the whipped cream, then make the silky chocolate mousse, and finally, assemble and garnish the pie!
 Best part about this pie?
-No oven needed!
+No baking required!

 For the Graham Cracker Crust